Why I Like Playing Games at my Desk

 This week, Sega announced that they plan to make few Mature Wii games.
 Capcom followed with a similar statement (which they had to clarify with simple PR speak).
 Some folks seem to be in a frenzy over the news, so let us slow down and parse it a bit.

 Yes, their decision is a bit puzzling at first glance.
 They claim that some of their M rated games, like Madworld and House of the Dead: Overkill, sold as well as they expected, yet the failure of games like EA’s Dead Space: Extraction scares them.
 Why be scared of someone else’s failure when your own product is doing “well enough” by your own standards?
-Because while small companies like Atlus build their business model around games that can keep them afloat with modest sales, Sega is (or pretends to be) a bigger entity that wants and needs bigger numbers. → Mrs. Article, you’re trying to seduce me.
+Because while small companies like Atlus build their business model around games that can keep them afloat with modest sales, Sega is (or pretends to be) a bigger entity that wants and needs bigger numbers.
+In other words, what I am reading from Sega is that they could be a charity case, and take some risks for the sake of Wii owners, but they’d rather not. → One must imagine video games happy.

 Demon’s Souls is the GOTY